hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Well, a lot :)

 [8:59:00](#1625561940201983Marqt:matrix.org) <tmphei>:
-So I guess itâ€™s not â€œautomatically recompile to 64bit targetâ€ kinda thing í ½í¸‚
+So I guess itâ€™s not â€œautomatically recompile to 64bit targetâ€ kinda thing ğŸ˜‚

 [8:59:37](#16255619771991GczvB:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
 Because Red has its own compiler, the whole compiler needs to be adjusted for 64 bits.